CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/aws-template-box.md

 ### Overview

-This article is meant to assist users of Cloud Application Manager willing to use Cloud Application Manager template boxes to create or edit AWS Cloud Formation templates.
+This article is meant to assist users of Cloud Application Manager willing to use Template Boxes to create or edit AWS CloudFormation templates.

 ### Audience